Imagine you walk into a bar. A guy offers to buy you a drink.

 The very concept of “ladies’ night” is fundamentally unfair.

 It’s unfair to women, asking them to trade a significant portion of their autonomy for something as paltry as a free drink.

-It’s unfair to men, asking them to pay for a service or product women don’t have to, and to subsidise the drink or entry fee of someone they don’t even know.
+It’s unfair to men, asking them to pay for a service or product women don’t have to.
+To subsidise the drink or entry fee of someone they don’t even know.

 And it’s unfair to anyone who doesn’t want to fit into the stereotyped regimen of ‘men’ vs. ‘women’.